The physics of superconductor-ferromagnet hybrid structures

 A central phenomenon discussed is the spatially oscillatory and damped behavior of the superconducting pair amplitude inside the ferromagnet, a direct consequence of the exchange field-induced phase shifting of the electron and hole components of Cooper pairs.
 This oscillatory proximity effect forms the basis for various emergent phenomena in SF structures, such as the $0$--$\pi$ transitions in Josephson junctions, nonmonotonic and reentrant critical temperature behavior in SF bilayers and trilayers, and the generation of odd-frequency triplet correlations under conditions of spin mixing and rotation at interfaces.

+We highlight recent experimental progress in realizing SF-based spin-valve structures, especially those employing homogeneous metallic ferromagnets with collinear magnetization configurations.
+These systems are particularly amenable to theoretical treatment and have served as effective testbeds for validating predictions related to the proximity effect, spin-triplet pairing, and magnetization-controlled Josephson switching.

-We discuss the spin-valve effect in SF and SFS Josephson junctions, where the critical current can be modulated by controlling the relative orientation of magnetizations in ferromagnetic layers.
+Finally, we discuss the spin-valve effect in SFS and SIsFS Josephson junctions, where the critical current can be modulated by controlling the relative orientation of magnetizations in ferromagnetic layers.
 This tunability is of particular interest for cryogenic memory applications, where superconducting elements must reliably store and switch information.
-In this context, we review the design principles and theoretical modeling of Josephson memory cells based on the SIsF (superconductor–insulator–ferromagnet) junction architecture, which allow for both 0 and $\pi$ phase states and non-volatile memory behavior.
+In this context, we review the design principles and theoretical modeling of Josephson memory cells based on the SIsF junction architecture, which allow for both 0 and $\pi$ phase states and non-volatile memory behavior.

-Finally, we highlight recent experimental progress in realizing spin-valve structures, especially those employing weak homogeneous metallic ferromagnets with collinear magnetization configurations.
-These systems are particularly amenable to theoretical treatment and have served as effective testbeds for validating predictions related to the proximity effect, spin-triplet pairing, and magnetization-controlled Josephson switching.

-Throughout this review, we focus on SF-based hybrid srtuctures where the ferromagnetic layers are assumed to be uniform and metallic, and the magnetizations are aligned either parallel or antiparallel.
+Throughout this review, we focus on SF-based hybrid structures where the ferromagnetic layers are assumed to be uniform and metallic, and the magnetizations are aligned either parallel or antiparallel.
 This restriction simplifies the theoretical framework while still capturing the essential physics relevant to practical devices.